Chandamama: The Magazine

-Unique style of storytelling
+Style of storytelling

-The magazine started the unique trend of telling a story, almost always bound by a common thread of moral values, with a grandparents' style of storytelling in the most flexible third-person narrative mode, on print.
+The magazine started the trend of storytelling which is bound by common thread of moral values, with a grandparents' style of storytelling in a flexible third-person narrative mode, on print.

 The stories published have been drawn from numerous historical and modern texts in India, as well as from other countries.
 Mythology, epics, fables, parables and even useful hearsay were spun suitably to feed the impressionable minds so that they seek the right direction in life, even while entertaining them thoroughly.

 The stories embedded in the never-ending story of King Vikramāditya and Vetala (Vampire), an adaptation of an ancient Sanskrit work Baital Pachisi, brought wide repute to this magazine, and were also featured in popular TV serials.
 In each issue, the Vetala, in order to prevent him fulfill a vow, poses a typical catch-22 question to king Vikramāditya, involving a moral dilemma.
 The wise king answers correctly, and is thus defeated by the Vetala, forcing the king do it all over again and again.

 History

 The first edition of Chandamama was released in July, 1947.
 The founder editor of the magazine was Chakrapani.
 It was printed and published by Nagi Reddi who later became a leading film producer in South India.
 Chakrapani, a friend of Nagi Reddy, was the force behind magazine, and his vision, perception and understanding of the target readership brought name and fame to the magazine.

 Chandamama was first published in Telugu and Tamil (as Ambulimama) in July 1947.
 Kannada edition first appeared in July 1949 followed by Hindi in August 1949.
-Marathi (as Chandoba) and Malayalam (as Ambili Ammavan) editions appeared in April 1952 followed by Gujarati in 1954, English in 1955, Odia (as Jahnamamu) and Sindhi in 1956, Bengali (as Chadmama) in August 1972, Punjabi in 1975, Assamese in 1976, Sinhala in 1978, Sanskrit in April 1984 and Santali in 2004.
+Marathi (as Chandoba) and Malayalam (as Ambili Ammavan) editions appeared in April 1952 followed by Gujarati in 1954, English in 1955, Odia (as Jahnamamu) and Sindhi in 1956, Bengali (as Chadmama) in July 1972, Punjabi in 1975, Assamese in 1976, Sinhala in 1978, Sanskrit in April 1984 and Santali in 2004.
 The Punjabi, Sindhi and Sinhala editions were published only for a short period.
 No English editions were published from October 1957 to June 1970.
 The magazine ceased publication in 1998, owing to labour disputes.
 However, the magazine relaunched a year later.
 It was available in 12 Indian languages and English.

 For many decades, Chandamama's illustrators defined the look of the magazine.
 They included such names as M. T. V. Acharya, T. Veera Raghavan, who signed his work as Chithra; Vaddadi Papaiah, who signed as Vapa; Kesava Rao who signed as Kesava; M. Gokhale; and K. C. Sivasankaran, alias Sankar, who joined Chandamama in the year 1951.
 Later artists such as Shakthi Dass; M. K. Basha, who signed as Razi; Gandhi Ayya, aka Gandhi; and P. Mahesh (Mahe), also continued the tradition into current times.
 Initially, the covers were printed in four-colours, while the illustrations inside used line drawings.
 Each page of Chandamama had an illustration, although in the strict sense of the term, Chandamama is not a comic book, with the exception of the Chitra-katha column.